Keeping your children safe: online & beyond

 We love their...

 LGfL SafeguardED is a brand of LGfL - the National Grid for Learning.
-We may provide internet to your children's school, or web filtering, or low-cost devices to send home with students, or safeguarding guidance, or security products, or software licences, or curriculum support, or training, free-school meals checks or many other products and services.
+We provide thousands of schools with: internet connection, web filtering, monitoring, low-cost devices to send home with students, safeguarding guidance, security products, software licences, curriculum support, training, free-school meals checks and much more!